Bruce A. Menge: Current work

 Menge and his wife, both faculty members at Oregon State University, split a single professorship into two half-time positions.
 Each holds an endowed title as Wayne and Gladys Valley Professor of Marine Biology.
 For the next five years, they will focus their expertise on a $17.7 million research project to study the ecology and conservation of coastal Pacific Ocean marine life.
 Over the next five years, the research goals of PISCO are to understand the impacts of climate change on large marine ecosystems, to further the theory and application of marine reserves, and to help inform the sustainable management of marine resources.

 Awards and honors

 Menge received an honorary Doctor of Science degree during commencement ceremonies on Sunday, May 23 at Southampton College of Long Island University.
 Menge was appointed Wayne and Gladys Valley Endowed Professor of Marine Biology.
 He was awarded OSU Distinguished Professor of Zoology.
 He has won OSU's F.A.
-Gilfillan Memorial Award for Excellence in Research, the George Mercer Award from the Ecological Society of America, and fellowships from the American Association for the Advancement of Science and the John Simon Guggenheim Foundation.
+Gilfillan Memorial Award for Excellence in Research, the George Mercer Award from the Ecological Society of America, and fellowships from the American Association for the Advancement of Science, the Ecological Society of America and the John Simon Guggenheim Foundation.